mesilov/bitrix24-php-sdk/README.md

 ### Tests

-Tests locate in folder `tests` and we have two test types
+Tests locate in folder `tests` and we have two test types.
+In folder tests create file `.env.local` and fill environment variables from `.env`.

 #### Unit tests